What types of child care are there?

 Kindergarten – early childhood education services for children aged two-five, although some kindergartens do enrol children younger than two.
 Start and finish times vary as do the programmes on offer, for example some offer school holiday care, some are bilingual and some work closely with parent groups.
 Kindergartens are often co-located within or close to primary schools.
 Kindergartens are run by associations and licensed by the Ministry of Education.

 Casual education and care – casual education and care centres, such as those found in gyms or shopping centres, where children can be left for supervised recreation and care for a few hours at a time.

 Nanny - employed by the family on either a live-in or live-out basis to undertake all tasks related to the care of children.
 Duties are generally restricted to child care and the domestic tasks related to child care.
 A nanny may not have had formal training though they often have experience.
-A nanny's working week ranges from forty to sixty hours per week.
+A nanny's working week ranges from 40 to 60 per week.

 Nanny Sharing – employed by two families in the same capacity as a nanny undertaking tasks related to the care of children.
 If you are interested in having a nanny care for your children but are reluctant due to the expense, nanny sharing with another family maybe the solution.

 Au Pair – foreign national in New Zealand for up to a year for cultural exchange purposes and to experience life in New Zealand.
 Lives as part of the host family and receives a small allowance / salary in exchange for child care and household duties.
 May or may not have previous child care experience.